bones-codes/.dotfiles/README.md

+# TODO
+create 'secure' script for use BEFORE connecting to the internets
 # Dotfiles

 My OS X / Linux dotfiles --- a shameless rip-off of Raviv Cohen's brilliant dotfiles (https://github.com/ravivcohen/dotfiles) with just a few modifications.